Liu Liangmo: Mass singing and resistance to Japan

-In the United States, 1940-1949
+In the United States, 1940–1949

-Mass singing continued to be Liu's weapon to raise support for China.
+Mass singing continued to be a way for Liu to raise support for China.
+In the United States, he toured the country giving hundreds of speeches, singing and recording Chinese fighting songs and patriotic songs, and publishing articles in scores of American periodicals.
 He briefly attended Crozer Theological Seminary a Baptist institution outside Philadelphia.
 When he arrived in New York in 1940 he immediately organized a chorus for the Chinese Youth Club that sang for war rallies.